cozy/cozy-move/README.md

 You can run tests with `mix test`.
 It requires `chromedriver`, which can be installed on Ubuntu with `sudo apt install chromium-chromedriver`.

+Running the tests will create screenshots in the `test/screenshots/actual` directory.
+They can be compared to a version stored in `test/screenshots/expected` with the script `test/screenshots/compare.sh`.

 ## Building release

 To build a release including Erlang Real-Time Sytem ready to be deployed on a